oopsmonk/documentation/channels/1.2/tutorials/build-a-messaging-app.md

     ```rust
      Ok(sequence.link)
     ```
+    If you are not using multi branching, there is no need to publish the message in step 8.
+In that case you return the signed message link instead
+    ```rust
+     Ok(message.0.link)
+    ```
 ## Step 4.
 Create the author

 In this step, you create the main function that calls the ones you just created.